 Other secondary pet food processors

-If you don't use any animal products except meat and bone meal to manufacture pet food, you only need to meet ACVM Act requirements.
+If you don't use any animal products (aside from the options listed below) to manufacture pet food, you will not have to operate under the APA.
+You will still need to meet ACVM Act requirements.